ArghaBiswas11/Reliance-Smart-Sales-Analysis/README.md

  ![Screenshot 2024-11-07 203311](https://github.com/user-attachments/assets/a8bdcd6e-2a2f-4886-b80d-cc933978ef3a)

-# Problem Statement
+# Problem Statement:
 This dashboard provides a detailed analysis of Reliance Smart's sales data, helping stakeholders understand key metrics related to product performance, revenue, profit, and returns.
 Through the visualization of these metrics, Reliance Smart can make informed decisions to optimize product strategy, improve profitability, and achieve sales targets.

-# Key Metrics
+# Key Metrics:
 Revenue Vs Prev.
 Month: Indicates the revenue achieved compared to the previous month with a percentage increase or decrease.
 Profit Vs Prev.
 Month: Shows profit changes compared to the previous month.
 Returns Vs Prev.
 Month: Displays the total returns compared to the previous month.

-# Dashboard Components
+# Dashboard Components:
 ### 1. Product Brand Wise Data
 Shows metrics such as transactions, quantity sold, revenue, and profit by each product brand.
 Helps identify top-performing brands and those with higher profitability.